National Research Center on Hispanic Children & Families Mentoring/Networking Breakfast

-Beyond adding this event to your conference registration, use this survey form to answer additional registration questions and designate yourself as either a mentee or a mentor for this event.
+Beyond adding this event to your conference registration, attendees used a survey form to answer additional registration questions and designate themselves as either a mentee or a mentor for this event.

-Space for this event is limited, and signup will close shortly before the conference takes place.
-Mentee spots will be reserved on a first-come, first-served basis.
-Mentors will be selected based on need and topic areas of expertise.
+Mentee spots were reserved on a first-come, first-served basis.
+Mentors were selected based on need and topic areas of expertise.

 If you have questions about the event, please email Jennifer Crosswhite, NCFR's director of research and policy education.

 Michael L. López, Ph.D. is co-principal investigator of the Center and co-lead of its Advancing Research efforts, both in partnership with Lina Guzman, Ph.D.
 He also leads the Building Research Capacity activities.
 Dr. López is principal associate at Abt Associates and a national expert with over 25 years of experience conducting applied early childhood research, with an emphasis on low-income and culturally and linguistically diverse populations.

 Michelle Blocklin, Ph.D. is the Center’s project director at Abt Associates, coordinating with co-principle investigators, Child Trends, and co-investigators to manage the ongoing work of the Center as well as the Capacity Building activities.
 Dr. Blocklin is an associate at Abt Associates with a Ph.D. in Human Development and Family Studies.